 Business meetings of the Andover School Committee are typically held at 7:00 PM on the first and third Thursdays of each month.
 The public is welcome and encouraged to attend.
-Meetings are held in the School Committee room on the second floor of the school offices.
-The address for the building is technically 36R Bartlet Street, but the building shares an entrance with the Senior Center on Whitter Court.
-(Please use designated school office parking as to not take spots from those participating in Senior Center activities.)
+Meetings are held in the School Committee room on the second floor of the school offices, located at 30 Whittier Court.

 Meetings follow Massachusetts Open Meeting Law, including requirement for notice of and agenda for meetings to be posted to the Town of Andover website at least 48 hours in advance of the meeting (excluding weekends and holidays).